Advanced Health Assessment & Clinical Diagnosis in Primary Care - Elsevier E-Book on VitalSource (Retail Access Card), 6th Edition

 Elsevier eBook on VitalSource - Access Card

-Learn to accurately diagnose the majority of patients seen in today’s primary care settings!
-Advanced Health Assessment and Clinical Diagnosis in Primary Care, 6th Edition goes beyond basic history and physical examination skills to help you learn the diagnostic reasoning process.
-You will develop this key skill by following assessment guidelines that focus on a specific complaint rather than beginning with a previously established diagnosis or disease entity.
-Written by advanced practitioners, this edition includes a new chapter on The Transgender Patient that gives you the knowledge you need to properly assess and care for this underserved patient population.
+Awarded second place in the 2019 AJN Book of the Year Awards in the Adult Primary Care category.
+Help your students learn to accurately diagnose the majority of patients seen in today’s primary care settings!
+Advanced Health Assessment and Clinical Diagnosis in Primary Care, 6th Edition goes beyond basic history and physical examination skills to help students learn the diagnostic reasoning process.
+They will develop this key skill by following assessment guidelines that focus on a specific complaint rather than beginning with a previously established diagnosis or disease entity.
+Written by advanced practitioners, this edition includes a new chapter on The Transgender Patient that gives students the knowledge they need to properly assess and care for this underserved patient population.
 It also features expanded coverage of geriatrics, highly infectious diseases, coordination with the interprofessional healthcare team, genetics/genomics in lab testing and family history, updates on psychiatric-mental health problems, and more!

 - A clear, consistent diagnostic reasoning process takes you to the next step of health assessment -- beyond basic history and physical examination to diagnostic reasoning.

 - Diagnostic Reasoning: Focused History sections use "self-questions" to walk you through the thinking process involved in obtaining a pertinent, relevant, problem-specific history that will assist in differential diagnosis.